 Conclusion

 When your loved one is very sick, you may notice some changes in your condition.
-Some of them are serious and must be reported to the hospice provider immediately.
+Some are serious and must be reported to the hospice provider immediately.
 Others are less urgent and can be written down in a journal until the next nursing visit.
 The hospice team will help you and your loved one with these changes and provide you with support and resources.
 By knowing how to tell when your loved one needs help, you can make them more comfortable and happy.

 Resources